Article first published in June 2015, updated June 2019

 - Sharing interesting findings and resources

-Curated newsletters are a chance for you to offer readers a vast variety of material you’ve hand selected for them.
-And with so much content being published on the web, a curated newsletter has serious value.
+Curated newsletters are a chance for you to offer readers a vast variety of material you’ve hand-selected for them.
+Moreover, with so much content being published on the web, a curated newsletter has serious value.

 How to create a curated newsletter